Why Having Everything in One Place Matters: How Centralization Drives Faster Decisions and Better Outcomes

 What “good” looks like

-• Fewer calls needed to clarify basics
+- Fewer calls are needed to clarify basic details

 Qualitatively: calm, structured, professional energy.